Q: What is The Business Minor Summer Institute?

 Q: Do I receive grades in the courses I take?
 Are they calculated into my cumulative GPA?

 A: Yes and yes.
-Students majoring outside of the business school receive 22.5 elective credits and grades are calculated into the undergraduate's cumulative Newcomb-Tulane GPA.
-BSM students who participate in the summer minor program receive credit accordingly, depending on each individual's progress and specific major within the business school.
+Students will receive 23.5 elective credits and grades are calculated into the undergraduate's cumulative Newcomb-Tulane GPA.

 Q: Will there be homework or outside reading?

 A: Yes.
 The Business Minor Summer Institute courses are based on the curriculum taught during the regular academic year (2,100 minutes per 3-credit course).
 Participants of the program are expected to complete similar assignments and are tested to ensure that at the end of the program the student has a solid grasp on the fundamentals of business.

 Q: How will the Business Minor Summer Institute strengthen my resume?

 A: Participants will be better able to present themselves to employers as well-rounded, experienced candidates ready to and able to contribute to a company.

 Q: I am majoring in X, should I enroll in this program?